top of page

 “Now when they had departed, behold, an angel of the L-rd appeared to Joseph in a dream and said, “Rise, take the child and his mother, and flee to Egypt, and remain there until I tell you, for Herod is about to search for the child, to destroy him.”
 14 And he rose and took the child and his mother by night and departed to Egypt 15 and remained there until the death of Herod.
 This was to fulfill what the L-rd had spoken by the prophet, “Out of Egypt I called my son.”
 Matthew 2:13-15

-Anti-missionaries are quick to point out that this is not a Messianic prophecy at all, as there is no indication this is speaking of the Messiah, moreover the second verse says that the ‘son’ went and worshipped idols (!),
+Anti-missionaries are quick to point out that this is not a Messianic prophecy at all, as there is no indication this is speaking of the Messiah.
+Moreover, the second verse says that the ‘son’ went and worshipped idols (!),

-“When Israel was a child, I loved him, and out of Egypt I called my son.
+“When Israel was a child, I loved him, and out of Egypt, I called my son.
 The more they were called, the more they went away.
 They kept sacrificing to the Baals and burning offerings to idols.”
 Hosea 11:1-2

 The skeptics seize this ‘aha’ moment.
 Matthew ‘painted Jesus into the Tanakh’!
 He twisted the Jewish Scriptures to trick unsuspecting people into believing in his false Messiah.
-Many Gentile Christians are genuinely confused, unsure of what to do with this information.
+Many Gentile Christians are genuinely confused and unsure of what to do with this information.
 As we have noted from Moshe ben Aharon of Krakow’s commentary above, the truth is much deeper than this.
 Like Moshe Rabbeinu, like Eliyahu HaNavi, Yeshua HaMashiach is intricately connected to the Holy Torah and his people Israel.
 The Nation of Israel is called G-d’s ‘Son’,

 ‘Thus says HaShem, Israel is my firstborn son.”
 Exodus 4:22, ESV